RaspberryPiFoundation/weather-station/README.md

   `sudo ~/weather-station/log_all_sensors.py`

-1. The weather station will upload its data to Oracle every 15 minutes, but you can manually trigger an upload too with the following command:
+1. You can manually trigger an upload too with the following command:

   `sudo ~/weather-station/upload_to_oracle.py`